-System analyst is responsible for technical setting of the software development goal.
+The system analyst is responsible for the technical setting of the software development goal.

-System analyst is familiar with the product and the system, understands the business task and develops functional requirements and specification which describe its implementation.
+A system analyst is familiar with the product and the system, understands the business task, and develops functional requirements and specifications which describe its implementation.

 System analyst tasks within a project are as follows:

 - eliciting requirements through analysis of the existing software, interviews with stakeholders and users as well as prioritizing requirements and planning the way they will be satisfied;

 - identifying and curbing technological and UX risks for the project;

 - design of systems including designing databases, integration solutions, and exchange schemes;

 - keeping documents: creating and updating requirement documents, preparing graphs and diagrams, developing interactive documents;